Carte de visite: United States

-The carte de visite arrived in the United States in the summer of 1859, introduced in New York by the photographer Charles DeForest Fredricks.
+The carte de visite arrived in the United States in the summer of 1859, introduced in New York City by the photographer Charles DeForest Fredricks.
 Its arrival coincided with a period of rapid innovation in photography: the decline of the daguerreotype and the widespread adoption of negative-positive processes, which transformed portrait practice into a reproducible industry.

 During the American Civil War (1861–1865), its production reached massive proportions.
 The format transformed into what Oliver Wendell Holmes Sr. described as a "social currency": it is estimated that between 300 and 400 million copies circulated annually in the 1860s.
 The cartes de visite filled domestic albums in which family portraits were mixed with those of political leaders, actors, writers and military personnel, reflecting a new visual culture based on collecting, fame and the circulation of personal images, comparable to the symbolic exchange that would later characterize digital social networks.

 In the military field, the cartes de visite acquired strong sentimental and propagandistic value.
 Soldiers and officers commissioned portraits in uniform before departing for the front, presenting themselves with heroic dignity that contrasted with the harshness of the conflict.
 In many cases, these small photographs were sent to their families as proof of life or as a posthumous memento.

 Among the main American photographers who cultivated this format are Mathew Brady, whose network of studios in New York and Washington D.C. produced portraits of first-order political and military figures, and Alexander Gardner, famous both for his battlefield views and his studio portraits.
 Other relevant authors were Charles D. Fredricks and Jeremiah Gurney, pioneers in the mass commercialization of photographic portraits.

 Among the most widely disseminated portrayed are generals from both sides: George B. McClellan, Winfield Scott and John C. Frémont for the Union, as well as Robert E. Lee and P. G. T. Beauregard for the Confederacy.
 These images circulated widely as objects of public and private devotion, consolidating the carte de visite as one of the first visual mass media in American history.